Back to posts

 Test generator (same LLM): "assert factorize(12) == [2, 3]" (same error)

-The property “product of output factors must equal original input” is simpler to define than predicting exact oracles, and it breaks this cycle.
+The property “product of output factors must equal original input” is simpler to define than predicting exact oracles, and it breaks that cycle.
 PBT properties are abstract enough that they’re less likely to share the same bias as the code.

 3. More Coverage with Less Code